 An MBO is often structured by forming a new company to acquire the shares of the existing company.
 The MBO team normally invests the equivalent of one to two years’ salary, with the balance of funding usually being provided by the following:

 Asset Based Lenders (ABLs)

-ABLs typically provide funding against assets, including debtors, stock, plant and machinery and freehold property.
-Debt is secured and therefore tends to be cheaper than private equity and vendor debt.
-Facilities usually come in two forms 1) a revolving facility, which changes depending on the level of debtors and / or stock, and 2) a term loan, which is often secured on a company’s fixed assets.
+Asset based lenders (ABL's) typically provide funding against assets, including stock, debtors, plant and machinery and freehold property.
+Debt is secured and, as such, tends to be cheaper than private equity and vendor debt.
+Facilities will usually come in two forms:

 Private equity firms will usually take a mixture of debt and equity and look to realise their equity investment within three to five years.
 A clear growth and exit plan is therefore required.
 Management teams are often concerned by the level of control which may be exerted by a private equity partner.
 Private equity board representation can, however, bring new a wealth of expertise to business, to include valuable contacts.

 Vendor financing structures vary considerably; some leave part of the consideration in the company as a vendor loan, while others take a minority equity stake in the MBO company, as well as providing vendor debt.

 How can we help?

 The role of a corporate finance adviser is critical, not only because of their experience in raising finance, but also in structuring such transactions.

 In terms of specific matters, these are as follows:

 - Evaluation of the financials to determine the possible funding routes to be adopted.